 - Kanchipuram sarees are available in many shops.
 Think twice before buying sarees if someone is approaching you to sell them at a very cheap price because Kanchipuram sarees are not that cheap.
 Do some research and find the right sellers.

 - Kanchipuram is about temples, temples and more temples, so if you are not interested in the temples and architecture, going there will be a bad decision.
 After all, you should not be disappointed at the end of the day.

-Follow Facebook and Instagram pages for more pictures and updates.
+Follow “The Roads and Beyond” in Facebook and Instagram for latest travel updates.

 - A visit to Dhanushkodi, the abandoned village of Tamil Nadu - January 28, 2018

 - Guide to Kumara Parvatha trek - January 8, 2018

 - Vilpatti, a lesser known village in Kodaikanal - December 21, 2017